Testing time evolution of the mass distribution of the black hole mergers

-In the former case, ejection efficiency depends on the BH masses, which yields the time dependent mass distribution \cite{Rodriguez:2016kxx}.
-On the other hand, if the latter case is the dominant process, mergers follow shortly after the BH-BH encounter \cite{Rodriguez:2018pss} and the time evolution of the mass distribution will be suppressed \cite{Samsing:2019dtb}.
-As another merger channel, BH-BH encounters in the galactic nuclei \cite{Gondan:2017wzd, Rasskazov:2019gjw, Gondan:2020svr} may be expected to have very little time evolution of their mass distribution \cite{Chatterjee:2016thb, Yang:2020lhq}, similarly to the single-single GW captures in globular clusters \cite{Samsing:2019dtb}.
-Meanwhile, in the primordial BH scenario, the mass distribution remains almost constant in time \cite{Kocsis:2017yty, Raidal_2019}.
+In the former case, ejection efficiency depends on the BH masses, which yields the time-dependent mass distribution (\cite{Rodriguez:2016kxx}).
+On the other hand, if the latter case is the dominant process, mergers follow shortly after a BH-BH encounter (\cite{Rodriguez:2018pss}) and the time evolution of the mass distribution will be suppressed (\cite{Samsing:2019dtb}).
+As another merger channel, BH-BH encounters in galactic nuclei (\cite{Gondan:2017wzd, Rasskazov:2019gjw, Gondan:2020svr}) may be expected to have very little time evolution of their mass distribution (\cite{Chatterjee:2016thb, Yang:2020lhq}), similarly to single-single GW captures in globular clusters (\cite{Samsing:2019dtb}).
+Young massive clusters and open clusters are also potential sites that contribute to the GW events (\cite{Banerjee:2017mgr}).
+However, the evolution of merger rate density is not fully understood yet.
+In addition to binary systems, BH mergers in triple or quadruple systems may have an important contribution to the GW events with some interesting observational consequences, such as a large eccentric orbit in the stage corresponding to the frequency range covered by ground interferometers, a large spin of the merged BHs, and formation of BHs in the low-mass gap range ($\lesssim 5~M_\odot$) and the high-mass gap range ($\gtrsim 50~M_\odot$) (\cite{Antonini:2012ad, Fragione:2019hqt, Fragione:2020aki}).
+More studies are needed to clarify how the merger rate density in such multiple systems evolves with redshifts.
+Finally, in the PBH scenario, the mass distribution remains almost constant over time (\cite{Kocsis:2017yty, Raidal_2019}).